 It says ex Bibliotheca privata P. Petri Beckx, and Petrus Beckx S.J. was the General Superior of the Society of Jesus when the society was suppressed in 1873.
 These paper slips have been discussed in a dedicated section in the parallel page, with an additional short analysis, which shows conclusively that the collection of manuscripts, from which Voynich was allowed to acquire a subset, belonged to the Society of Jesus.
 At the same time, the earlier princely and ducal owners that Voynich mentioned on several occasions were not an invention.
 These were the owners of the manuscripts before they entered the Collegium Romanum Library, and another section of the same page shows that each of the names in Voynich's letter to Prof. Wilkins (as cited above) is attested.

 Voynich gave two possible reasons for his secrecy.
-The first is that he was obliged to maintain secrecy about the sale by the guardians (i.e. sellers) of the manuscripts.
-The second, later, reason was a commercial one, namely that he was still hoping to return to this place to buy more manuscripts.
+The first was that he was obliged to maintain secrecy about the sale by the guardians (i.e. sellers) of the manuscripts.
+The second, later reason was a commercial one, namely that he was still hoping to return to this place to buy more manuscripts.
 We already saw in the analysis of the paper slips on the parallel page that in the manuscripts preserved in the Vatican the name of Beckx has been erased, while on the slips we still have from Voynich it is perfectly legible.
-This clearly means that the erasure was not done before the sale, but by the Vatican library after the sale.
+This means that the erasure was not done before the sale, but by the Vatican library after the sale.
 This need for the Vatican to hide the origin of the manuscripts tells us that the entire sale must have been done in confidence.
 That means that Voynich's original story (which is also reflected in the letter of ELV) must be the correct one.
 An additional confirmation of this conclusion is presented further below.

 There exists a catalogue of a collection of Jesuit manuscripts for sale to the Vatican, written in 1903, that includes almost all of the manuscripts aquired by Voynich.
 It has been described in some detail here.
 This must be the inventory that Kraus referred to in his letter to Friedman mentioned above.
-The existence of this catalogue clearly shows that the part of the story of Voynich, where he discovered the manuscripts in chests of which the owners did not know what they contained, is not true.
-It can only be part of a "cover story", one he needed in order to fulfil his promise of secrecy.
+The existence of this catalogue clearly shows that the part of the story of Voynich, where he says that he discovered the manuscripts in chests of which the owners did not know what they contained, is not true.
+It can only be part of a 'cover story', one he needed in order to fulfil his promise of secrecy.
 Here again, the information provided by ELV in her letter, namely what Voynich told her in confidence, fits exactly with the information from this catalogue.
 He must have been invited to acquire a number of the manuscripts.
 Did this take place in Frascati, or in an Austrian castle?

 We may learn more about this episode from additional historical records, first of all a letter written by Paul Pierling S.J..

-An important witness of the suppression of the Society and the confiscation of their property during the reign of P. Beckx S.J. was the Jesuit Father Paul Pierling (1840-1922), who was the secretary of the Assistant for Germany in the Curia Generalis (17) and who was based there (in the Casa Professa, annexed to the Gesù church) from 1871 to 1876.
+An important witness of the suppression of the Society of Jesus and the confiscation of their property during the reign of P. Beckx S.J. was the Jesuit Father Paul Pierling (1840-1922), who was the secretary of the Assistant for Germany in the Curia Generalis (17) and who was based there (in the Casa Professa, annexed to the Gesù church) from 1871 to 1876.
 He recorded some of the events in a letter.
 Following are some excerpts of it (18) (my annotations in square brackets).